Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Cost and Robustness Metrics for Hardware Adaptation

 \subsection{TRASH Score}

-With an estimate of the expected survival time in hand, quantify the cost-normalized failure rate, or the ratio of training time to attack time.
-Assuming that the cost scales linearly -- as discussed above -- the model builder's cost is proportional to the training time ($C_t \propto t_{t}$), and the attacker's cost is proportional to the attack time, which is approximately the expected survival time ($C_{a} \propto t_{a}' \approx \mathbb{E}_{S\theta}[T]$).
-Using the definition of $\varepsilon$ from Equation~\ref{eq:adv_success} and definition of $t_a'$ from Equation~\ref{eq:aft_time}, we can express the cost of failure in adversarial terms as follows:
+With an estimate of the expected survival time in hand, we quantify the cost-normalised failure rate, or the ratio of training time to attack time.
+Assuming that the cost scales linearly, as discussed above, the model builder's cost is proportional to the training time ($C_t \propto t_{t}$), and the attacker's cost is proportional to the attack time, which is approximately the expected survival time ($C_{a} \propto t_{a}' \approx \mathbb{E}_{S_\theta}[T]$).
+Using the definition of $\varepsilon$ from Equation~\ref{eq:adv_success} and definition of $t_a'$ from Equation~\ref{eq:aft_time}, we can express the cost of failure in adversarial terms as a function of per-sample inference time ($t_t$) and per-sample attack time ($t_a$)~\cite{meyers_aft},

+where a value larger than one indicates a model that is cheaper to break than it is to train.